Lessons Running Gemma 4 On-Device in a Multi-Agent Flutter App

 For a fully offline use case, this is acceptable.

 On-device LLM inference is real and usable today for specific tasks.
-It's not a replacement for cloud models yet — structured output and sustained performance need to improve.
-But for privacy-sensitive use cases where data must never leave the device, it's a meaningful step forward.
+It is not yet a replacement for cloud models — structured output and sustained performance need to improve.
+But for use cases where data must never leave the device, it's a meaningful step forward, and the constraints above are tractable once you know to design around them.